butla/bultrowicz.com/cv/curriculum_vitae.en.md

 It was a data set indexing and search service backed by ElasticSearch.
 We used Cloud Foundry PaaS as a base for our applications.
 Sometimes there was a need to fiddle with virtual machines on which Cloud Foundry cluster was based on.
+I dabbled in load testing with Gatling (Scala) and Locust (Python).

 #### Maintenance of a secure back-end for remote firmware updates (Intel Upgrade Service)
 We had a mature distributed system, encompassing C# back-end services,